kazurayam/UsingJsonPathToReadWebServiceResponse/README.md

         ...
     ]
 ```
 The information contained here is no less than the original.
-The proposed format is far easier to look up Cycle Id value with key of `name` value.
+The proposed format is far easier to look up Cycle Id.
 You can look up "13" by a simple JsonPath `$.*[name=='ST Cycle 1'][0].cycleId`.
 You do not need the lengthy `def lookupCycleId()` function.